-We would like to find out the highest leverage for successful matching by using different matching approaches taking into account the different personalities and preferences of the participants.
+We wanted to find out the highest leverage for successful matching by using different matching approaches taking into account the different personalities and preferences of the participants.

-To this end, we are carrying out a survey from February till August 2018 as part of a Master’s thesis at the Institute of Psychological Methods and Diagnostics at Ludwig-Maximilians-University München (LMU Munich) in collaboration with Chemistree GmbH.
+To this end, we carried out a survey from February till August 2018 as part of a Master’s thesis at the Institute of Psychological Methods and Diagnostics at Ludwig-Maximilians-University München (LMU Munich) in collaboration with Chemistree GmbH.

-Participants have the unique opportunity to find out, completely free of charge, how matching is working.
-Additionally, they get their own completely individual match according to their preferences: they decided if they want to widen their network in a specific area or if they are looking for meaningful conversations based on their interests.
+Participants had the unique opportunity to find out, completely free of charge, how matching is working.
+Additionally, they got their own completely individual match according to their preferences: they decided if they want to widen their network in a specific area or if they were looking for meaningful conversations based on their interests.

 CEO, Chemistree GmbH